XiaoMi/themis/readme.md

      transaction.delete(TABLENAME, delete);
      transaction.commit();

-In above code, the mutations of ROW and ANOTHER_ROW will both be applied to HBase and visiable to read after transaction.commit() finished.
+In above code, mutations of ROW and ANOTHER_ROW will both be applied to HBase and visiable to read after transaction.commit() finished.
 If transaction.commit() failed, neither of the two mutations will be visiable to read.

 ### themisGet